 For example, if you expect the market to rise, you should go long (buy) the contract; And you will make profits when the market really rises, otherwise you will lose money.
 Short (sell) and vice versa.
 Please note: Users can only hold ONE position under the same contract, and can NOT long or short the contract at the same time.

-3. Why do perpetual contracts amplify profits and losses compared to the spot trading?
+Why do futures contracts amplify profits and losses compared to the spot trading?

-The biggest difference between the perpetual contract and the spot trading is in trading mechanism: Compared to the spot trading, perpetual contract has a two-way trading mechanism with leveraged margin, and the margin is to use a certain amount of funds “guarantee” and you can trade with multiplied value of the funds.
+The biggest difference between the futures contract and the spot trading is in trading mechanism: Compared to the spot trading, futures contract has a two-way trading mechanism with leveraged margin, and the margin is to use a certain amount of funds “guarantee” and you can trade with multiplied value of the funds.

 For examples: User A intends to buy a BTC at $10,000 of market value: CoinEx’s contract is worth $1 each, and 1 BTC can be calculated into 10,000 contracts.
 In the absence of leverage, the purchase of a $10,000 BTC requires $10,000; However, when a 10% margin model is used, User A only needs $1,000.
 From another perspective, the value of $1,000 has been multiplied by 10 times.
 Similarly, if a 1% margin is used, User A only needs $100 or in other words the value of $100 is multiplied by 100 times.

 There are two ways to close a position: The first is to select “Liquidate” or “Market Liq.” in the position; The second is to submit an order in the opposite position, and the system will determine that the position is closed; if the amount of opposite position exceeds the amount of current position, the excess amount after closing the position will establish a new position in the opposite market.

 What caused the difference between the unrealized PNL and actual PNL after liquidation?